itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * “*Ability* is what you are capable of doing. *Motivation* determines what you do. *Attitude* determines how well you do it. ” #attitude #motivation
 * The soul always knows what to do to heal itself.
 The challenge is to silence the mind. #mind #challenge
 * Without crossing the worst situations, no one can touch the best corners of life.
 Dare to face anything in life. #challenges #motivation #efforts
 * Honey bees must tap 200 flowers to make one drop of honey.
-Remember the sweetest reward comes from the hardest struggle. #challenge #motivtion #efforts
+Remember the sweetest reward comes from the hardest struggle. #challenge #motivation #efforts
 * Never allow waiting to become a habit.
 Live your dreams and take risks.
 Life is happening now! #life #motivation #livelife
 * If you don't do stupid things while you're young, you'll have nothing to smile about when you're old. #experience
 * Life never promises you of anything.
 But once you get something, never try to lose it because life never promises of giving you back the lost thing too. #promise #life #Motivation